-In support of the Imperial County Juvenile Justice Realignment plan and implementation of Senate Bill 823 DJJ Realignment Implementation, Rite Track has established a Secure Track (ST) program aimed to serve males and females between 14 and 25 years old, who have been committed to Imperial County Juvenile Hall (ICJH) for longer-term correctional care and services.
+In support of the Imperial County Juvenile Justice Realignment plan and implementation of Senate Bill 823 DJJ Realignment Implementation, Rite Track established a Secure Track (ST) program aimed to serve males and females between 14 and 25 years old, who have been committed to Imperial County Juvenile Hall (ICJH) for longer-term correctional care and services.
 Secure Track's services align with youths individualized case plans that include intervention programming, family-centered diversion services, cognitive behavioral therapy, mentoring services, workforce training, linkage to employment and transitioning services.

 The Secure Track's program services operate utilizing best practices and evidence-based trauma informed practices.
-Through support, structure and supervision of youth, Rite Track works with the Probation Department and partnering agencies to help reduce high- risk behaviors, prepare the youth for reunification with family members, and assists in the transition back to higher education and job opportunities. transitioning back to their community and preparing for the workforce.
+Through support, structure and supervision of youth, Rite Track worked with the Probation Department and partnering agencies to help reduce risk behaviors, prepare the youth for reunification with family members, transitioning back to their community and prepare for the workforce.